akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/basic-directives/mapRequestContext.md

 ## Description

-Transforms the `RequestContext` before it is passed to the inner route.
+Transforms the @unidoc[RequestContext] before it is passed to the inner route.

 The `mapRequestContext` directive is used as a building block for @ref[Custom Directives](../custom-directives.md) to transform the request context before it is passed to the inner route.
 To change only the request value itself the